OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:65

-He went on to say, “This is why I told you that no one can come to Me unless the Father has enabled them.”
+He continued, “This is why I told you that no one can come to Me unless the Father has enabled them.”

 ---